pimutils/mates.rs/README.md

 - ``MATES_GREP``, override the grep binary to use.
 Default to ``grep``.
 - ``MATES_EDITOR``, override the vCard editor to use.
 Default to ``EDITOR``.

-``mates index`` must be called periodically.
-Even when using mates' own commands, the index will be not updated automatically, as this would impact UI responsiveness massively.
+**Note: ``mates index`` must be called periodically.** Even when using mates' own commands, the index will be not updated automatically, as this would impact UI responsiveness massively.

 ## Integration